cosecdelta/Computer-Vision-Basic-Codes/README.md

-This are my implementation of basic Computer Vision codes.
+This are my implementation of basic Computer Vision codes which I wrote during my coursework.